European Literary Trails: Study Abroad Program

 bullet

 DISMISSAL FROM THE PROGRAM: The Radford University Honor Code will be in effect throughout our Program.
-Violation of the RU Honor Code could result in sending you home early and judicial action later.
-In addition, unacceptable or illegal conduct on the part of any participant will not be tolerated and will result in immediate and unconditional dismissal, with no refund of fees or tuition (those behaviors are listed on a document provided by the International Office, "RU Study Abroad Standards of Student Conduct"--please, study it in conjunction with the present document).
+Violation of the RU Honor Code as well as unacceptable or illegal conduct will result in immediate and unconditional dismissal, from the Program, including sending you home early and judicial action against you later.
+Illegal behaviors are listed in a document provided by the International Education office, "RU Study Abroad Standards of Student Conduct."

 bullet